ShyamDodway/Python-Projects/README.md

 # Python-Projects
-This is a e-commerse data analytics project using python , <br> and this project <br> ⚙️ Technologies &amp; Tools Used: <br> Python <br> Pandas <br> NumPy Matplotlib <br> Jupyter Notebook <br> This project highlights data visualization, analytics, and storytelling expertise to drive strategic business decisions.
+This is a e-commerse data analytics project using python , <br> and this project <br> ⚙️ Technologies &amp; Tools Used: <br> Python <br> Pandas <br> NumPy Matplotlib <br> Jupyter Notebook <br> <b>This project highlights data visualization, analytics, and storytelling expertise to drive strategic business decisions.